ybot1122/ybot1122/README.md

 Hoping to:
 - Build backends with Rust
 - Launch an app into the app stores
+- Migrate off of Vercel
+- Build a website with Astro
-- Build a mini deployment pipeline to AWS EC2 (i.e. migrate off of Vercel)
+- Build a website with Remix